-The supplier must determine what raw materials, work-in-progress and finished product is to be analyzed (usually part of verification and detailed in the verification schedule).
+The site must determine what inputs, work-in-progress and finished product is to be analyzed (usually part of verification and detailed in the verification schedule).
 In determining the type of analysis, any external laboratory undertaking tests or analyses must be accredited to ISO 17025 or an equivalent national standard.
 The methods and tests applied must also be referenced and control samples withheld to ensure follow up sampling if required.
 The procedure must include a plan and a schedule for sampling activities and designate individuals who will be responsible for them.

-The supplier shall document a procedure outlining the methods established to test finished product, work-in-progress and/or raw materials to ensure they meet specification in relation to food safety.
+The site shall document a procedure outlining the methods established to test finished product, work-in-progress and/or inputs to ensure they meet specification in relation to food safety.
 Inspections, test or analysis of finished product must be finalized before delivery to a customer.
-Finished product testing may be defined by the supplier and their customer.
+Finished product testing may be defined by the site and their customer.

-The supplier must identify those with responsibility for sampling, inspecting and testing finished product, work-inprogress and/or raw materials and identify the methods used to collect samples and complete these tests, inspection and analyses.
+The site must identify those with responsibility for sampling, inspecting and testing finished product, work-in-progress and/or inputs and identify the methods used to collect samples and complete these tests, inspection and analyses.

 The types of testing that are conducted on finished product should be determined by the finished product specification.
-Examples are varied and can include sensory analysis (e.g., taste, color, flavor, odor), physical (e.g., count, weight, size, texture), chemical (e.g., fat, salt, moisture, brix, pH), or microbiological (e.g., aerobic plate count, yeast and mold, coliforms, lactics).
+Examples are varied and can include sensory analysis (e.g., taste, color, flavor, odor), physical (e.g., count, weight, size, texture), chemical (e.g., MRL's), or microbiological (e.g., aerobic plate count, yeast and mold, coliforms).
 It should be noted that if pathogens (e.g., Salmonella, pathogenic E. coli, Listeria) are found on finished product, that product should not be released into the marketplace until test results are obtained and negative results are verified.
 If microbiological retesting is required, the sampling plan and retesting must be more robust than the original sampling plan to ensure the validity of results.
-It is not valid to simply retest a sample when results are obtained that are not desired by the site.
+It is not valid to simply retest a sample when results are obtained that are not desired by the facility.

-If external laboratory analysis is used, the supplier must demonstrate that such analysis is completed by a recognized laboratory that is accredited to ISO 17025 or an equivalent national standard, and one that uses recognized industry standard methods.
+If external laboratory analysis is used, the site must demonstrate that such analysis is completed by a recognized laboratory that is accredited to ISO 17025 or an equivalent national standard, and one that uses recognized industry standard methods.
 These methods may be described in the specifications.